Rugby-Argentina beat All Blacks for first time in Sydney stunner | Sports-Games

 Rugby-Argentina beat All Blacks for first time in Sydney stunner

-Argentina served up one of the biggest upsets in test rugby history when they stunned New Zealand 25-15 in the Tri-Nations on Saturday, beating the three-times world champions for the first time in 30 attempts going back to 1985.
-Flyhalf Nicolas Sanchez scored all of Argentina's points with a try, six penalties and a conversion, and the Pumas held off a fierce late onslaught from the All Blacks to secure a famous victory in their first test for more than a year.
+Argentina served up one of the biggest upsets in test rugby history when they stunned New Zealand 25-15 in the Tri-Nations on Saturday, beating the three-times world champions for the first time in 30 attempts going back 35 years.
+An inspired Nicolas Sanchez scored all of Argentina's points with a try, six penalties and a conversion, and the Pumas held off a fierce late onslaught from the All Blacks to secure a famous victory in their first test for more than a year.

+"They just kept coming ..."
+Twice World Cup semi-finalists, Argentina have come close to beating New Zealand before.
+Even when they led 19-3 just after half-time, it only raised expectations of yet another great escape from the All Blacks.

+Sanchez scored his team's only try after 19 minutes, getting a kindly bounce off his own chip kick before gathering to touch down as the referee was playing advantage after yet more ill-discipline from the All Blacks.
+There was plenty of niggle and aggression from the Pumas as well but they kept their discipline when it counted and more importantly made remarkably few errors for a team with so little match practice.

-New Zealand remains top of the standings with six points ahead of Australia and Argentina, who both have four.
+New Zealand remain top of the standings with six points ahead of Australia and Argentina, who both have four, but that mattered not a jot to the Pumas after they finally completed the full set of wins over the top tier rugby nations.
+"It's kind of surreal," said coach Mario Ledesma.
+"Just even playing that game after everything that has happened for Argentina this year.

+"Some of the players have not seen their families for four months and they haven't complained once.
+"I think we'll remember this for a long time ... somebody will write a book about it."

 - READ MORE ON: